slashingweapon/as-perod/Alamion.md

 >> Though long are years of darkness man must bear,
 >> atonement will those wandring gods repair.

-//A small illustration of Verald, a deckhand on the Wave Rune, holding a bunch of flowers.
-He has been heavily bandaged, but looks pleased.//
+*A small illustration of Verald, a deckhand on the Wave Rune, holding a bunch of flowers.
+He has been heavily bandaged, but looks pleased.*

 **35 Spring, 221**

-We are giving up the //Crux Pentabulator// as a lost cause.
+We are giving up the *Crux Pentabulator* as a lost cause.
 The damage to her keel was greater than we at first believed.
 Packing all her crew and equipment into the remaining two ships will be tight, but we will manage.
 We have laid in a store of fresh water, jerked fish, and fruits from the forest.
 It is only a month or so from here through the Stavengard and then Eastward to home if the weather holds.

 **57 Spring, 221**